 The division’s rigorous foundation writing and reporting course.
 Students gain critical skills needed to complete the major, including the fundamentals of gathering, documenting, organizing and writing news stories in an accurate, fair, clear and concise manner.
 Convergence laboratory required.

-Reporting II is the division's advanced reporting course.
-You can expect an intensive reporting and writing experience that will closely mirror a professional setting.
-You'll be covering in-depth, multi-sourced features and trend stories across Dallas as a reporter for the local news Web site, Beyond the Bubble.
-You'll also expand your Web writing and production skills through photo slideshows, Twitter, headlines, and briefs.
-And you'll strengthen your writing skills through one-on-one editing sessions with your teacher.
-Your reporting and writing must rise to a professional level in this class or you won't be published.
-Here's your chance to get some great clips for your portfolio.
+Students interested in news reporting and blogging can expect an intensive experience that will closely mirror a professional setting.
+Students cover features and spot news for publication by the campus press or a local news partner; expand Web writing and production skills through photo slideshows, headlines and briefs; and strengthen their skills through one-on-one editing sessions and lots of in-class writing.
+The reporting and writing must rise to a professional level or the work won't be published.
+This course offers students a chance to get some great portfolio clips.

 Explores the interaction between power, politics, and mass media in Great Britain; the history of the media in Great Britain; the health (or lack thereof) of mass media today and its impact on politics and popular culture; and how journalists report the news abroad and in the United States.
 Daily assignments include examination of newspapers and broadcast and Internet news available in the U.K. Students write papers based on visits to renowned sites such as the British Library and the Imperial War Museum.
 British journalists, scholars, and foreign correspondents present guest lectures.
 Final class projects that include papers and class presentations involve group studies in specialized areas of British media.
 (SMU-in-London program only.)